Mary Butler, Duchess of Ormonde

-Mary Butler, Duchess of Ormonde (1664 – 19 November 1733) was the second wife of James Butler, 2nd Duke of Ormonde.
+Mary Butler, Duchess of Ormonde (1664 – 19 November 1733) was the second wife of James Butler, 2nd Duke of Ormonde, Ireland.

 The duke's first wife, Lady Anne Hyde, daughter of Viscount Hyde of Kenilworth, died in January 1685, leaving one daughter, Lady Mary Butler, who died in infancy.
 At the time of his second marriage, he was still styled Earl of Ossory.

 Lady Mary Somerset was the daughter of the Duke of Beaufort and his wife, the former Mary Capel.
 She married the duke on 3 August 1685 at St. Michael's Church, Great Badminton, Gloucestershire, the same church where her mother and several Dukes of Beaufort are buried.

 In 1688, on the death of his grandfather, the earl succeeded to the dukedom.
 His wife then became a duchess.
 The earl was also appointed a Knight of the Order of the Garter on 28 September that year.

 The duke and duchess had a son and two daughters: